 As Senate President, he has taken a leading role in promoting property tax relief and refocusing the state’s fiscal priorities.
-In 2011, Senator Sweeney proposed sweeping reforms to the public employee pension and health benefits systems that will save taxpayers over $120 billion over a 30 year period and will save the pensions of hundreds of thousands of public employees.
-The reforms have been hailed as a national model for other states.
-Senator Sweeney was also instrumental in crafting the state’s new two-percent property tax cap, as well as reform of the arbitration procedures for police and fire contract disputes.
+In 2011, Senator Sweeney proposed sweeping reforms to the public employee pension and health benefits systems that will save taxpayers over $120 billion over a 30 year period, and have been hailed as a national model for other states.
+Senator Sweeney was also instrumental in crafting the state’s new two-percent property tax cap.
 In 2011, Senator Sweeney was named as a “Politician Who’s Ahead of the Curve” by Philadelphia Magazine for his continued support of shared services between local government units.

 In 2012, Senator Sweeney sponsored legislation that would establish marriage equality for all New Jersey residents.
 In 2013, Senator Sweeney sponsored legislation allowing voters the opportunity to approve a minimum wage increase.
 The law to raise New Jersey’s minimum wage was approved by New Jersey voters in November 2013 and took effect on January 1, 2014.